 NB.
 Please keep in mind the difference between web hosting services and domain registration.
 To get to know the basics as well as nuances of choosing the best domain hosting option for your website, read our quick beginner’s guide.

 You can choose any depending on your needs and budget.
 All popular hosting companies usually offer different types of hosting (you can find all of the available ones directly under the Hosting menu on the official websites).
 So, the main ones are as follows:

-Free: usually comes with very limited services, but can be the best web hosting for blogs, online diaries or similar non-critical websites.
-Main minuses are a slow connection speed, frequent downtimes, and automatically added annoying advertising banners (Yola).
+Free: usually comes with very limited services, but can be the best web hosting for blogs, online diaries, or similar non-critical websites.
+The main minuses are a slow connection speed, frequent downtimes, and automatically added annoying advertising banners (Yola).

 Managed: it’s considered the most flexible kind of hosting allowing you to manage website data via any remote tool (generally, FTP server with your website files).
 The provider can guarantee service quality and support.
 The server is typically leased to the client.
 It provides great storage facilities for the server (e.g. HostGator, GoDaddy).

 Colocated: the most reliable and powerful type of hosting server.
 Owing to this type of server (literally, hardware and software are at your disposal), you have full control over it and can install any apps or script you need to stay the only responsible person for the server (e.g. Rackspace, Interoute).
 However, colocation providers can be hard to find.

 Cloud: this is a reliable decentralized kind of hosting, which is based on the clustered server.
 One big plus is that this hosting also allows providers to charge users only for resources consumed.
 Privacy concerns sometimes may arise because of the decentralized hosting model (e.g. SiteGround, GoDaddy, BlueHost).